cvass1/golden-square/solo_project/Takeaway_app_multi_class_recipe.md

 ## 2. Design the Class System

-_Diagram out the classes and their relationships using asciiflow.com_
+_Diagram of the classes and their relationships using asciiflow.com:_

 ```
  +--------------------+    +-------------------+